anonrig/yagiz.co/content/blog/cordova-react-native-swift-whats-next/index.md

 Being able to run your website as a mobile application using Cordova was and still is a really interesting and fascinating feature for most of the web developers who just wanted to try the mobile application development.

 Additionally, for a team who focuses not only on a specific technology but on JavaScript and it's ecosystems, it's really an interesting investment to write your own PoC using Ionic (Angular).
-But the very thing it makes Cordova strong does also makes the technology weak compared to others.
+But the very thing it makes Cordova strong does also make the technology weak compared to others.
 The web.

 ![Cordova Architecture](./cordovaapparchitecture.png)